 - Cataract Canyon

 You will find information about a few of these incredible places in Arizona further down in the guide.
+But, just trust us when we say that this is an epic place to put on a Colorado to California road trip itinerary.

 5. Canyon de Chelly National Monument